armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/scaleManifest.md

 ## Example Policy

-This policy will prevent scaleManifest stages from running in a pipeline unless it is triggered by a webhook with a source of 'prometheus'
+This policy prevents scaleManifest stages from running in a pipeline unless it is triggered by a webhook with a source of 'prometheus'

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.execution.stages.before.scaleManifest